 There is no doubt that the world is going through unprecedented times.
 As the COVID-19 pandemic rages across the globe, the humanitarian cost of this crisis is impossible to quantify.
 Even as the victim count continues to rise, there is hope of recovery on the horizon.
 Governments, organizations, and public institutions are aggressively taking steps to ensure the protection and health of their people.
 However, this has brought about major disruptions not only in people’s personal lives but also in their livelihoods.

 Professionals who do not have to brave the frontlines as essential workers, are now quarantined, adjusting to work-from-home models.
 This shift towards a work-from-home or remote access model has presented every business and industry with its fair share of challenges such as optimizing distributed locations, network security compliance, and ensuring stable productivity, among others.
-But these are not new challenges and at HCL, we have already proven that we possess the capabilities to continue driving results in such scenarios.
+But these are not new challenges and at HCLTech, we have already proven that we possess the capabilities to continue driving results in such scenarios.

 Delivering Value Quickly with Agile

 I am reminded of my experiences working on a highly complex and large-scale project with one of the largest international aircraft manufacturers.
 The key objective was very straightforward: to deliver value quickly.
 This involved improving the development approach to drive an accelerated time to market, reduce costs, streamline project flows, and minimize handover delays.

 Achieving these outcomes required a diverse and highly skilled talent pool, and I believed co-locating would limit our ability to create a high performing Agile team.
 The client disagreed.
 I remained persistent in my advice and slowly, but surely, I was able to demonstrate how the perceived shortfalls of distributed development could be mitigated using an agile-at-scale approach.
 In the end, we were successful, and the project delivered value as planned.